rbadrinath/FCP/CLASS/using-make/README.md

    is quite a common usage.
 You might wonder "*What is a target?*".
 In our course the target is an execuable.
 A *rule* is a command to create a target.
 So our rules are compilation commands that we would normally use on the command line.
+### Running Example
    We show how to write a makefile by showing a few examples below.
-   > For our example below we assume these files
+   For our example below we assume these files
-   > file "ops.c" has a few functions;
+   * file "ops.c" has a few functions;
-   > file "main.c" has a main() which uses these functions;
+   * file "main.c" has a main() which uses these functions;
-   > "ops.h" has prototypes and possiby other declarations, and is included in both the above ".c" files.
+   * file "ops.h" has prototypes and possiby other declarations, and is included in both the above ".c" files.
-   > 'myprog' is the executable we will create, also called the 'target'
+   * 'myprog' is the executable we will create, also called the 'target'

 ## Version 00 of the makefile
 This is a simple minimal makefile, we just say how to build the executable